ExpediaDotCom/EchoX3/README.md

 The readOnly() and writeOnly() method will be dealt with in the section on request below.
 The remaining ITrellisCacheObject methods are discussed here.

-##Constructor
+###Constructor
 Following the pattern of TrellisSimpleCacheObject, the constructor takes the TrellisSimpleCacheStatusHolder and keeps a pointer to the master owned by the factory object.
 After final construction, all data is initialized to null.

-##void updateConfiguration(TrellisCacheConfiguration configuration)
+###void updateConfiguration(TrellisCacheConfiguration configuration)
 This method is called on existing objects to inform them that the configuration has changed.
-The factory is always called first (guaranteed by Trellis).
+The factory is always called first (guaranteed by **EchoX3**).
 This means that the m_cacheStatus has been updated before this call.
 The parameter configuration is ignored and m_expirationTimeListMS is updated for the new configuration.

-##void flush(long timeNowMS, long timeFlushMS)
+###void flush(long timeNowMS, long timeFlushMS)
 Flush can be a dangerous call in a conventional system.
 The problem is that, immediately after the flush, there are no entries in the cache and every call is a miss.
 A simplistic application using caching is illustrated in Figure 7.

 		Foo		foo	= cache.get(key);